 No intent to trade a verdict for a favor.
 If you participated in an otherwise legal business transaction with someone else, you cannot be found guilty of judicial bribery just because one of you is a judicial officer.
 If the prosecutor cannot show you intended to carry out a bribe, no crime occurred.

 Entrapment.
 If the police suspect you may engage in judicial bribery, they may actually use undercover officers to try to get you to agree to a judicial bribe and then arrest you if you do.
-If your attorney can show the policemen went too far and that you wouldn't have carried out the bribe otherwise, the charges should be dropped.
+If your attorney can show the policemen went too far and that you would not have carried out the bribe otherwise, the charges should be dropped.
 Visit our page on Nevada entrapment laws for a more detailed discussion.

 Coercion.
 In some cases, a person may be "coerced" into bribing or accepting a bribe in exchange for a judicial favor.
 If your attorney can show you were threatened and acted only out of fear of harm, the case should be dismissed.